Superrehtard/old_diaspora_wiki/Per-aspect-profiles-(concept).md

 ###Different names = Different ID's
-Have seperate ID's with their own aspects, tags and stream, pretty much like having seperate accounts (e.g. have an account for your real name and one for your nickname).
+Have seperate ID's with their own aspects, tags and stream, pretty much like having seperate accounts, for each name (e.g. have an account for your real name and one for your nickname).
 This way when you post to all aspects, the post is published under the same name to everyone, meaning people will all refer to you with the same name, not giving away your real or nickname.

 Compare it with switching to a different user on your computer.
 You store multiple seperate accounts in one account which you can switch between using a 'change ID' button.
 Each ID has it's own handle and it's own profile page you can share.
 For each ID you choose a standard profile picture.
 This will be the picture displayed to those visiting your profile.
 You are supposed to use a decent or private avatar here!